 So now we have wave pulses emanating from the general tip area of the mouthpiece traveling in all directions inside of the mouthpiece.
 There are sound waves traveling from one side of the mouthpiece opening to the other side of the chamber, which may be a straight walled Brilhart mouthpiece or a scooped wall Link mouthpiece.
 The characteristics of those reflective surfaces would also effect the wave pattern inside of the piece and ultimately the sound sent down the neck tube.

-The mouthpiece sidewalls would comprise close to 50% of the reflective surfaces inside of the mouthpiece.
+The mouthpiece chamber sidewalls would comprise close to 50% of the reflective surfaces inside of the mouthpiece.
 The surface of the reed (kind of a constant flat surface) would comprise an additional 25%.
 Any little "interference bump" under the table shown in the second picture in Figure # 2 and #6 is minuscule in comparison to the rest of the surfaces.
-So then why does that tiny area have such a huge effect on the harmonics as claimed in the text?
-The long answer is because we can see that little surface.
-The short answer is that it doesn't make any difference.
+So then why does that tiny area allegedly have such a huge effect on the harmonics as claimed in the text?
+The answer is because we can see that little surface.

 If you look closely at the diagrams, the two mouthpieces used as the test have interiors that are quite different.
 So is it the little flat spot or the complete changing of the mouthpiece interior shape that makes the difference in the harmonics of the two different pieces?
 You can be the judge.